search blog tags & categories

 I am dismayed by the number of evangelicals who publicly endorse a consequentialist approach to political participation—especially among pastors and those charged with supervising the theological training of pastors.
 Consequentialism is vexed by the human inability to foreknow the consequences of our actions.
 For example, suppose that Christians were to adopt a consequentialist approach to […]

 Here are books I would recommend to those interested in questions at the intersection of moral and political philosophy, political economy, recent U.S. history, theology, evangelicalism, law and American politics.
-Sovereign Virtue by Ronald DworkinThe Evangelicals by Frances FitzGerald Eclipse of Reason by Max HorkheimerStamped from the Beginning by Ibram X. KendiJesus and John Wayne […]
+Justice and the Social Order by Emil Brunner Sovereign Virtue by Ronald DworkinThe Evangelicals by Frances FitzGerald Eclipse of Reason by Max HorkheimerStamped from the […]

 Something went wrong.
 Please refresh the page and/or try again.